cranhandler/cranhandler.github.io/about/visiting.md

  Bring your own coffee.
 (If I kept it in stock, it would go stale.)
 If you prefer, there is a nice coffeeshop 1 block north and 1.5 blocks west.

- Spare bike helmets are in the basement, on the shelf against the north wall.
-Lubes and other basics are there too.
+ Spare bike helmets, lubes, and tools are in the basement, on the shelf against the north wall.

  To do laundry, plan ahead to give your clothes time to line-dry.
 Turn the water sources full on when you go to start the machine, and turn the water sources full off when the cycle finishes.